 Please refer to the "Other Scholarships" section of our Oxford Bursaries and Scholarships page.

 **If you have studied at undergraduate level before and completed your course, you will be classed as an Equivalent or Lower Qualification student (ELQ) and won’t be eligible to receive government or Oxford funding

 Additional Fees and Charges Information for Medicine

-In the third term of year 2 students who undertake a research project may wish to remain in Oxford after the end of full term to facilitate completion of their project.
-However, this extended residence in Oxford is not a requirement.
-Students should be aware that no financial support is available to help with any additional living costs during this time.
+In the third term of the second year, students who undertake a research project may wish to remain in Oxford after the end of full term to facilitate completion of their project.
+(See the likely range of living costs for an additional month in Oxford.)
+However, this extended residence in Oxford is not a requirement and students should be aware that no financial support is available to help with any additional living costs during this time.

 Students in the Clinical School study for extended terms.
 You will need to budget for higher living costs in these three years, as you will be required to be in Oxford for longer than the standard terms.
 (See the likely range of living costs for an additional month in Oxford.)

-- Year 1 – 40 weeks
+- Year 4 – 40 weeks

-- Year 2 – 48 weeks
+- Year 5 – 48 weeks

-- Year 3 – 48 weeks, including 10 weeks elective study (see below)
+- Year 6 – 48 weeks, including 10 weeks elective study (see below)

 For more information about fees and funding for this course, please see Funding for UK/EU Medical Students.